Urban Company: Reception

 In June 2023, a report revealed that beauticians associated with Urban Company were required to pay for training before they can begin working on the platform.
 Several gig workers stated that Urban Company was temporarily and permanently blocking their IDs due to booking cancellations, taking leave from work for two to three days, and a decline in user rating.

 In June 2024, Urban Company's beauty segment workers staged protests in Bengaluru over ID blocking, and highlighted issues with the 'auto assign' features, ID blocking and costly grievance remedy.
 The Gig and Platform Services Workers Union (GIPSWU) said that the protest was against the new work conditions, which were termed "horrific" and forced "thousands of partners to work under slavery like situations."
 Abhiraj Singh Bhal defended the company's new policies that penalised gig workers for low user rating and claimed that "local politicians and unions often exploit these disagreements to exert pressure on the company."

 According to the Fairwork India 2024 report, Urban Company and BigBasket were the only two gig economy companies with a minimum wage policy.
 A 2024 Al Jazeera report criticised the company for burdening its gig workers with multiple qualifying fees, compulsory product purchases, and frequent account blockings.

 Controversies

 In January 2025, Urban Company filed a petition in the Delhi High Court against Kent RO Systems, stating that its Native-branded water purifiers were delisted from Amazon and Flipkart following patent infringement complaints by Kent.
 The company argued that this removal, which occurred without a court injunction, led to business losses and reputational impact during a peak sales period.

 In March 2025, when the company launched a quick service offering for domestic help under the name "Insta Maids", labour rights groups and social media users raised concerns that the name undermined the dignity of domestic workers.
 The company subsequently rebranded the service to "Insta Help".

+In July 2026, News18 reported that an Urban Company worker claimed her colleague was not allowed to use a customer's washroom after completing a long service.
+She was later given a one-star rating, which the worker said led to her being unable to receive bookings for five days.
+The incident raised concerns about how customer ratings can affect the income of gig workers.

+In January 2026, NDTV reported that a woman in Mumbai accused an Urban Company masseuse of assault following the cancellation of a massage booking.
+Wadala police registered a case and began an investigation.